-Over 65% of our staff has a Child Development Associate (CDA) Credential™ or an Associates, Bachelor's or Master's degree.
-95% of our teachers have their CPR/First Aid Certification.
+About half of our staff have a Child Development Associate (CDA) Credential™ or an Associates, Bachelor's or Master's degree.
+All of our teachers are trained in CPR/First Aid.

 Ruthy Wright is our director.
 She is responsible for our team of roughly 30 staff members, ensuring we meet child-staff ratios, overseeing the building/maintenance, and coordinating time off.
 She has been with GCDC since 2004 and has served in many different roles during her time with us.
 She also has her Infant/Toddler CDA and director's certification.

 Sarah Wright is our program manager.
 Sarah is responsible for our curriculum, programming, lesson plans, developmental screenings, and overall classroom management.
-She is currently pursuing her CDA and has over ten years of experience in early childhood education.
+She has her CDA and over ten years of experience in early childhood education.

 Paula Sue Smith has been with GCDC since 2004 and serves as our business manager.
 She oversees the food program, all of our billing for both parents and our federal and state programs, payroll, and any other budgetary needs/requirements.

 Amanda Palmer serves as our public relations manager.
 She manages our website, Facebook page, enrollment and serves as a back-up to all other areas of the team.
+She has a degree in Public relations and before starting at GCDC, she was involved with non-profit management.
 She has been with GCDC since 2013.

 Copyright © 2023 Georgetown Child Development Center - All Rights Reserved.